-A modifier modifies one or more declarations from an inherited class by changing some aspect(s) of the inherited declarations.
+A modifier modifies one or more declarations from a class by changing some aspect(s) of the declarations.
 The most common kind of modifier just changes the default value or the start value in a binding equation; the value and/or start-value should be compatible with the variable according to Section 6.6.